Guts Ishimatsu

+Yuji Suzuki (鈴木 有二, Suzuki Yūji), better known as Guts Ishimatsu (ガッツ 石松, Gatsu Ishīmatsu) is a Japanese actor, comedian, tarento and former professional boxer who competed in the Lightweight division from 1966 to 1978.
+He is a one-time former WBC Lightweight Champion and an OPBF Lightweight Champion.

 As a boxer, he was known for his unpredictable style, sometimes marking completely unexpected victories, and often losing in extravagant fashion as well.
 He lost 14 of his 51 professional fights, a rather large number of losses for a world champion.
+Since retiring in the late 70’s, he has gained popularity as an entertainer.

 He often appears as a foolish boke character on television, but this is an act he puts on for media purposes.
 As a boxing commentator, he offers precise, intelligent commentary based on his own experiences in the ring.
-He is also known to have a liking for bananas, and keeps numerous bananas lying around his home, should he suddenly develop a craving for one.

-His original ring name was Ishimatsu Suzuki, but was changed to Guts Ishimatsu, since he wanted himself to become a gutsy boxer.
-Earlier in his career, Guts had often given up in fights where he was losing.
+Early life

+Born Yuji Suzuki in Awano, Tochigi Prefecture (now incorporated into Kanuma) in 1949, he originally intended to be a physical education teacher, but his family’s financial circumstances prevented him from pursuing higher education, leading him to move to Tokyo, where he began training in boxing while working several odd jobs.